August 9, 2020

 Shangri-la

-Admiring Himalayan foothills and mystical canyons underneath.
+Admiring the Himalayan foothills and mystical canyons underneath.

-Tibet has the highest average elevation of any region in the world, which sparks curiosity about how people live there and about the extraordinary landscapes leading to the famous Himalayas.
+Tibet has the highest average elevation of any region in the world, which sparks curiosity about how people live there and the extraordinary landscapes that lead to the famous Himalayas.
 Yet, as it is on the other side of the planet from my home, I never thought about visiting it.
 However, that changed when I got an opportunity to go to Sichuan, a Chinese province bordering the region.
-So I looked into it, only to find out that Tibet has heavily restricted access for non-Chinese passport holders.
-But, as the mountains from the Tibetan Plateau stretch beyond the administrative borders, I was eager to make some use of it.
+So I looked into it, but only to find out that Tibet has heavily restricted access for non-Chinese passport holders.
+However, as the mountains of the Tibetan Plateau stretch beyond the administrative borders, I was still eager to make use of them.
+Doing so wasn't without challenges, though.
+One can't rent a car without a Chinese driving license, and public transportation is sparse in the area.
+Moreover, while it is possible to navigate eastern China relatively well without being any good in Chinese, it is more difficult here in the west.
+I was lucky, though, as a good friend of mine kindly showed me around.
+We met in Kunming and set off to Shangri-la.

 The city, situated at an altitude of ~ 3200m / 10500ft, is in the southernmost Tibetan Autonomous Prefecture, Diqing.
 The area used to belong to the Kham region of the former Tibetan Empire, and Tibetan is still the most represented ethnic group of the prefecture.
 This dictates local art, architecture, cuisine, and religion.